eea/art17-consultation/docs/overview/source/application.rst

 Application
 ===========

-The consultation tool is a Flask web application, running on a MySQL database using SQLAlchemy as the ORM.
+The consultation tool is a Flask web application, running on a Postgres database using SQLAlchemy as the ORM.

 It runs in an isolated environment, using Virtualenv.
 The WSGI server used in